PIReTship/bookdata-tools/docs/using/setup.md

 You will need:

 - Anaconda or Miniconda
-- 100GB of disk space for input files
+- 250GB of disk space
-- Several GB of memory (lower limit not know; the code is known to run in 64GB of RAM; 16GB may be feasible)
+- At least 24 GB of memory (lower may be possible)

 ## Import Tool Dependencies